didimoinc/didimo-android-example/README.md

 Please ensure that you can successfully build a basic Android app using Android Studio and that the JDK is installed before importing this project.

-## Unity build
+## 1. Unity build
-- Open the folder didimo-digital-human-unity-project/ with Unity, platform Android.
+1. Open the folder didimo-digital-human-unity-project/ with Unity, platform Android
-- In build settings check "Export project"
+2. In build settings check "Export project"
-- In player settings, disable ARM7 and select minimum API 28
+3. In player settings, disable ARM7 and select minimum API 28
-- Use the Build/Build Android menu option to export to the correct project folder
+4. Use the Build/Build Android menu option to export to the correct project folder

-## Android Studio build
+## 2. Android Studio build

-- Open the folder NativeAndroidApp/ with Android Studio
+1. Open the folder NativeAndroidApp/ with Android Studio
-- Ensure local.properties NDK and SDK paths point to the Unity install used earlier
+2. Ensure local.properties NDK and SDK paths point to the Unity install used earlier
-- Run a Gradle build
+3. Run a Gradle build
-- Run Make Project
+4. Run Make Project
-- Deploy to device or ARM64 emulator
+5. Deploy to device or ARM64 emulator